 See the Specialized Accreditation page for undergraduate medical education program details.

 Physician Assistant Program leading to the Physician Assistant Master's Degree

 The OHSU Physician Assistant (P.A.)
 Program receives programmatic accreditation from the Accreditation Review Commission on Education for the Physician Assistant, which protects the interests of the public and physician assistant profession by defining the standards for physician assistant education and evaluating physician assistant educational programs to ensure their compliance with those standards.
-In May 2008, the OHSU P.A.
-Program awarded Continued Accreditation for six years, which was then extended to seven years.
-The date for the next full review of the program by the ARC-PA will be in May 2015.
+See the Specialized Accreditation page for P.A. program details.

 Division of Management Program leading to the Master's and M.B.A.
 Degrees

 The Division of Management (DOM) offers three graduate programs in Healthcare Management: Certificate, Master of Science, and Master of Business Administration (joint program with Portland State University School of Business Administration).
 The M.B.A. in Healthcare Management has specialty accreditation through the Association to Advance Collegiate Schools of Business.